The Complete 2023 Bali Travel Guide For First-Timers

 Where to Stay in Bali

-There are plenty of hotels in Bali to choose from depending on your budget.
-Since this island is an avenue for people who wanted to experience retreat and culture immersion, might as well suggest you top hotels near some of the tourist attractions in Bali.
+Bali has plenty of hotels to choose from, depending on your budget.
+Since this island is an avenue for people who want to experience retreat and culture immersion, you might suggest top hotels near some of the tourist attractions in Bali.

-If this is your first time traveling to Bali, remember that it is divided into 6 main areas from South, Central, West, North, East, and Southeastern Islands.
+If this is your first time traveling to Bali, remember that it is divided into 6 main areas: South, Central, West, North, East, and Southeastern Islands.

 We’ve listed here 2 recommended luxury and 2 budget hotels, depending on your preference.